If a gorilla walked into the middle of a basketball court, do you think you would see it?

 Psychologists Chris Chabris and Dan Simons gave participants a task.
 They would have to watch two teams pass basketballs back and forth.
 One team wore white shirts and only passed to other people in the white shirts.
 One team wore black shirts and only passed to other people in black shirts.
 The psychologists told participants they would have to count how many times either the team in white shirts or black shirts passed the ball.

-But the psychologists didn’t want to know how many times the team passed the ball.
+But the psychologists didn’t want to know how often the team passed the ball.
 They wanted to see if the participants would notice a man in a gorilla suit walk through the basketball game, stop, beat his chest, and walk away.

 Not everyone saw the gorilla.
 In fact, around half of all participants failed to see the man in the gorilla suit.
 They were so focused on the task at hand - counting the passes - that they were “blind” to the unexpected stimuli.

 Shapes and Crosses

-In 2001, another experiment showed the extent to which unique, almost shocking items could go unnoticed.
+In 2001, another experiment showed how unique, almost shocking items could go unnoticed.
 Participants were placed in front of a computer that displayed black and white shapes moving across the screen.
 They were tasked with watching the black shapes and ignoring the white ones.
 Only 70% of participants noticed the bright red cross that made its way across the computer screen for a full five seconds.

 Factors That Affect Your Attention

 Why do we fail to see changes in front of us?
 Why do we fail to see unexpected stimuli?
-Some psychologists believe that when our brains are focused on one set of stimuli, they tend to “fill in the blanks” by pulling on existing schema.
+Some psychologists believe that when our brains are focused on one set of stimuli, they tend to “fill in the blanks” by pulling on the existing schema.

 When is a stimulus “unexpected” enough to be subject to inattentional blindness?
-When are we “focused” enough to lose our ability to see what is in front of us?
+When are we “focused” enough to lose our ability to see what is before us?
 The answers vary, but psychologists have used the results from the experiments and tests mentioned above to determine what affects our attention and inattentional blindness.